Metroid Prime VR

 If you’re new to VR, sensitive to smooth locomotion, or expect plug-and-play polish, skip it.
 Dolphin VR is not a consumer product.
 There is no support hotline.
 The fork is stable but quiet, and while it works, it makes no apologies for being a hack.

 For everyone else, there’s something remarkable about standing inside a twenty-year-old game and discovering it feels like it was always meant to be seen this way.
 The visor clicks down.
 The rain streaks across your helmet.
-Somewhere in the ruins, an alien creature screams.
-You turn your head toward the sound, and for a moment, the emulator disappears entirely.
+You raise your arm cannon toward the sound of something screaming in the ruins, and for a moment, the emulator disappears entirely.

 Verdict